jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 ## Conclusion

-UNless it's automated, offering up 3 versions of the same image is a bit of a pain, but the saving here are pretty significant, so it seems worth it, especially given the number of users that can already benefit from AVIF.
+Unless it's automated, offering up 3 versions of the same image is a bit of a pain, but the saving here are pretty significant, so it seems worth it, especially given the number of users that can already benefit from AVIF.

 [Here's a full-page comparison of the results](/2020/avif-is-exciting/demos/compare/?show=f1).